 Samantha Marie Lawrence

-I joined the University of Leeds as a PhD student in October 2018, following my BSc undergraduate degree in Biochemistry at the University of York (2014-2018).
-This included a Year in Industry at MedImmune (Cambridge).
-My research project is a BBSRC Collaborative Training Partnership PhD Studentship between the Astbury Centre for Structural and Molecular Biology and MedImmune, and is jointly funded by the BBSRC and MedImmune.
+Prior to joining the University of Leeds as a PhD student in October 2018, I obtained my Biochemistry BSc at the University of York (2014-2018).
+This included a Year in Industry at AstraZeneca (formerly MedImmune (Cambridge)).
+My current research project is a BBSRC Collaborative Training Partnership PhD Studentship between the Astbury Centre for Structural and Molecular Biology and AstraZeneca, and is jointly funded by the BBSRC and AstraZeneca.

 - BSc Biochemistry (with a Year in Industry) (1st Class Hons)

 - AMRSB (Associate Member of the Royal Society of Biology) since April 2017